bennyh960/NPM_dotenvSafer/README.md

 2. <b>Undocumented vars:</b> Is every real var documented in .env.example?
 3. <b>Duplicate values:</b> Does any documented variable have the same value in both files?
 (Helps catch copy-pasting errors.)
+4. <b>gitignore validation:</b> If your original env file is in gitignore and your document env file is not.

 ---